Luanarm/NHPI-Statistical-Analysis/README.md

 <p align="center">Team Members: Avaninder Bath | Nikolaos Diamantakis | John Wiens-Soshycki | Luana Ribeiro Madeira</p>

+## General Functionality
+- The application allow the users to choose different geographic regions of the same level (provinces or towns) and a specific period and compare the NHPIs over time using various visualizations.

 ## Version 2.0 Notes
 - JFreeChart, mysql-connector, and Apache Math Commons libraries are already imported and ready to use, so there should be no need to import them manually
 - All implemented parts of the application now work together, as part of the requirements for this application